 23 Nov Benefits of Oblique Lateral Lumbar Interbody Fusion (OLLIF)

-Oblique lateral lumbar interbody fusion (OLLIF) is a minimally invasive procedure used to achieve lumbar vertebrae spine fusion.
+Oblique lateral lumbar interbody fusion (OLLIF) is a minimally invasive keyhole procedure used to achieve lumbar vertebrae spine fusion.
 Unlike other spinal fusion procedures, OLLIF is performed as an outpatient surgery for many people.
 Here are the many benefits of the oblique lateral lumbar interbody fusion procedure.

 No. 1: It is a Non-Traditional Approach